 Brotha: Well go on.

 Matt: It is not self-revelatory.
 He would have to be coerced.
 We're not capable of reaching outside of the simulation and forcing this mind to do anything.
 Therefore, it seems logical to say that any communication of this mind whether via the simulation or directly to us or whatever would have to be of its own free will, choice, and action.
 Wouldn't you agree?

 Brotha: Well I can’t comment that one actually.
 I’m not sure.

-Matt: We are presupposing well, not necessarily presupposing, but logically trying to deduce that there's a mind existing outside of the simulation.
-If the mind chooses to communicate to us, or even create a simulation, which is a reflection of his own mind, then all of that is by his own choice and not by anything greater or other than him.
+Matt: We are presupposing well, not necessarily presupposing but logically trying to deduce that there's a mind existing outside of the simulation.
+If the mind chooses to communicate to us or even create a simulation, which is a reflection of his own mind, then all of that is by his own choice and not by anything greater or other than he.
 That would force him to do that.
 Agreed?

 Brotha: Have you ever played the sims game Matt?

 [Sim games are simulation reality games where people build cities, fight wars, etc.]

 Brotha: Or have your kids?
 More than 1 person made those games.